JGIBristol/ask-jgi-handbook/_sources/pages/shift-organization.md

 We expect 1-2 queries per week, and for these queries up to 1 day of support is freely available to University of Bristol staff and PhD students in all faculties and departments.
-When a query is picked up, Ask-JGI shifters should report the number of hours spent addressing that query, and they will be paid for their consultation at the hourly demonstrator rate.
+When a query is picked up, Ask-JGI team members should report the number of hours spent addressing that query, and they will be paid for their consultation at the hourly demonstrator rate.